waynegramlich/Fab/docs/FabTools.md

     * `MachineN.fctl`: The tools library for MachineN.

 The top-down class hierarchy for the FabTools package is:
-* FabToolsDirectory: This corresponds to a `Tools/` directory:
+* FabToolsDirectory: This corresponds to a `Tools/` directory:  (TBD).
   * FabShapes: This corresponds to a `Tools/Shape/` directory:
     * FabShape: This corresponds to a `.fcstd` tool shape template in the `Tools/Shape/` directory.
+  * FabAttributes: This corresponds to bit attributes that do not specify bit shape dimensions.
+  * FabBitTemplates: This contains all of the known FabBitTemplate's.
+    * FabBitTemplate: This corresponds to a template is used to construct FabBit.
   * FabBits: This corresponds to a `Tools/Bit/` sub-Directory:
     * FabBit: This corresponds to a `.fctb` file in the `Tools/Bit/` directory.
 For each different Shape, there is a dedicated class that represents that shape:
-      * FabBallBalleEndBit: This corresponds to `Tools/Shape/ballend.fcstd`.
+      * FabBallEndBit: This corresponds to `Tools/Shape/ballend.fcstd`.
-      * FabBallBullNoseBit: This corresponds to `Tools/Shape/bullnose.fcstd`.
+      * FabBullNoseBit: This corresponds to `Tools/Shape/bullnose.fcstd`.
       * FabChamferBit: This corresponds to `Tools/Shape/chamfer.fcstd`.
       * FabDrillBit: This corresponds to `Tools/Shape/drill.fcstd`.
       * FabEndMillBit: This corresponds to `Tools/Shape/endmill.fcstd`.